Close Banner

 We know the big question that will be asked by young princesses and knights alike, "When can we see the princesses?"
 No shock here — your best bet for a royal day is at Magic Kingdom!
 Nearly all the princesses can be found somewhere in the park (check out our guide to finding the princesses at Disney World).
 It's a perfect chance to get autographs, photos and royal hugs!
 If your young tadpoles want to dress up like their favorite princess, we recommend doing so on your Magic Kingdom day (along with a regular backup outfit, just in case).

-Along with meet-and-greets, the princesses make their way through the park several times a day in the Festival of Fantasy parade and the Disney Adventure Friends Cavalcade.
+Along with meet-and-greets, the princesses make their way through the park several times a day.
+The first is in the Disney Adventure Friends Cavalcade, which usually occurs in the morning.
+Then, the Festival of Fantasy parade, which usually occurs at 3 p.m.
 Frogs of all ages can enjoy seeing the princesses and having royally awesome interactions that will not be frogotten.

 Star Wars Month Disney World - Magic with Meg